 “I’m 58 and I figured I should get it done,” said Joe.
 “I thought I’d be able to golf and get back to playing basketball for a few more years.”

 Dr. Nguyen made a four-inch incision through the front of the hip—avoiding the need to cut through muscle—and implanted a new ball and socket.
 A short time after surgery, Joe was met by a physical therapist and began walking around the recovery room.
 Feeling good, Joe was discharged the same day rather than spending the usual overnight in the hospital.

-“The nurses, staff, and entire process at Virtua Memorial Hospital was awesome,” Joe recalled.
+“The nurses, staff, and entire process at Virtua Mount Holly Hospital was awesome,” Joe recalled.
 “From pre-op through surgery, the cleanliness, customer focus, care, and professionalism was excellent.
 They respected my privacy, supported my needs, and just made me feel comfortable throughout, especially during the pandemic.”

 Joe launched headlong into his recovery.
 Within a few days of the July surgery on his right hip, he was walking 20,000 steps a day.
 A week later, he was swinging a golf club in his backyard.